IBM-Cloud/docs/overview/glossary/index.md

 <dl class="dl"><dt class="dt dlterm"><a name="gloss_O__x6013335"><!-- --></a>OAuth</dt>
 <dd class="dd">An HTTP-based authorization protocol that gives applications scoped access to a protected resource on behalf of the resource owner, by creating an approval interaction between the resource owner, client, and resource server.</dd>
 <dt class="dt dlterm"><a name="gloss_O__x7470485"><!-- --></a>omni-channel application</dt>
-<dd class="dd">An application that allows users to gather data through multiple channels or interfaces.
-Mobile and web applications are considered examples of an omni-channel applications.</dd>
+<dd class="dd">An application that allows users to interact and share data through multiple channels or interfaces while  ensuring continuity in their interactions.
+Mobile and web applications can be designed to provide an omnichannel experience.</dd>
 <dt class="dt dlterm"><a name="gloss_O__x6969434"><!-- --></a>on-prem</dt>
 <dd class="dd">See <a class="xref" href="#gloss_O__x4561212">on-premises</a>.</dd>
 <dt class="dt dlterm"><a name="gloss_O__x4561212"><!-- --></a>on-premises (on-prem)</dt>